When you get it right, you can increase your online visibility and compete for higher rankings in search engine results pages (SERPs).

 In April 2015, having a mobile-friendly website became an official ranking factor for Google mobile search results.

 An increasing amount of search traffic is mobile.
 In fact, the share of organic visits attributed to mobile devices rose from 34 percent in early 2014 to 45 percent in the first quarter of 2015.
 (Source: Merkle/RKG Digital Marketing Report.)

-Plus, Google have recently announced that “mobile friendliness” is now a ranking factor.
+Plus, Google has recently announced that “mobile-friendliness” is now a ranking factor.

 Google now offer a simple Mobile-Friendly test

 If you don’t yet have a website optimised for mobile devices, it’s time to invest in responsive design now.

 It doesn’t take long to set up your business profile on sites like Yelp, TripAdvisor, and Foursquare.

 It will increase your chances of being found by potential customers and also boost your SEO efforts.